-Born to a tribal leader between 1163 an 1167, the young Temujin was born into a turbulent period of intermittent warfare and internecine conflict.
+The young Temujin was born the son of a local tribal leader – sometime between 1163 and 1167.
+This was a period of turbulence, intermittent warfare and internecine conflict.
 At a young age, Temujin’s father was murdered by rival tribesman; this left Temujin powerless and captive to his rival tribes.
 However, through great skill, cunning, good fortune and tenacity, Temujin escaped and gained a reputation as a fearsome warrior and leader of men.
-He gathered together a band of men who were to become very loyal.
+He gathered together a band of men who were to become very loyal to him.

 At the age of 16, he married his childhood bride Borte, whom he had great admiration for.
-Shortly after marriage, Borte was kidnapped but Temujin was able to call on some friends to lead a rescue operation.
-This was successful and although Borte was found to be with child, Temujin would bring up the child as if it was his.
+Shortly after the marriage, Borte was kidnapped, but Temujin was able to call on some friends to lead a rescue operation.
+This was successful, and although Borte was found to be with child, Temujin would bring up the child as if it was his.

-In 1206 a council of Moghul tribesmen met to declare Temujin as ‘Genghis Khan – meaning ‘Oceanic Ruler of the Universe.’
+In 1206 his growing power and influence led to a council of Moghul tribesmen meeting to declare Temujin as ‘Genghis Khan – meaning ‘Oceanic Ruler of the Universe.’

 With the backing of the three strongest tribes, Genghis Khan was able to unify the various Mongol tribes into one of the most impressive war machines ever assembled.
 It was this loyalty and unity that was so rare in that era.

 Genghis Khan had a tremendous ambition to conquer and plunder loot.
 He first turned his attention to the powerful Chinese empire.
 He was successful in capturing their city and gaining the obeisance of the Chinese.
 This allowed him to turn his attention to the West and Genghis Khan led his Mongol armies west – deep into the heart of Europe – spreading fear and destruction.